 Beyond the protrusion limit, you also need to maintain clear floor space in front of the unit.
 This ensures a rescuer, including someone in a wheelchair, has enough room to approach the cabinet, open it, and remove the AED without obstruction.
 Think of it as creating a dedicated, obstacle-free zone that guarantees quick and easy access when every second counts.

-Incorporate Visual and Tactile Cues
+Add Visual and Tactile Signs

 An AED is useless if no one can find it.
 That’s why clear visual cues are a key part of ADA-compliant placement.
 Your AED should be accompanied by highly visible signage that uses the universal ILCOR AED symbol.
 These signs should be placed directly above the cabinet and at decision points, like hallway intersections, to guide people to the device’s location.